18F/18f.gsa.gov/_styleguide/subpages/colors.md

 {% capture backgrounds_description %}
 We are using the [18F Brand](https://pages.18f.gov/brand/color-palette/) color palette for our background colors.

-Instead of overriding the SCSS classes and variables used by the U.S. Web Design Standards, we have created a parallel set of background color classes and variables.
+Instead of overriding the SCSS classes and variables used by the U.S. Web Design System, we have created a parallel set of background color classes and variables.

 CSS class | SCSS variable
 --- | ---